Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 3. Educators & EdTech Platforms They cannot provide personalized learning experiences at a large scale.
 This translates into reduced learner engagement and course completion rates.

 Why is it important?
-1. Low Learning Efficiency
-Learners waste time on irrelevant or poorly sequenced content.
+1. Low Learning Efficiency: Learners waste time on irrelevant or poorly sequenced content.
-2. Lack of Adaptive Learning
-Most platforms do not adjust recommendations based on:
+2. Lack of Adaptive Learning: Most platforms do not adjust recommendations based on Performance and Understanding level.
-- Performance
-- Understanding level
-- Learning pace
-3. No Intelligent Guidance
-Learners do not receive answers to:
+3. No Intelligent Guidance:Learners do not receive answers to:
 - What should I learn next?
-4. Cold Start Problem
-New users get poor recommendations due to a lack of prior data.
+4. Cold Start Problem: New users get poor recommendations due to a lack of prior data.
-5. Need for Explainability
+5. Need for Explainability:Users doubt recommendations because no explanation is provided.
-Users doubt recommendations because:
-- No explanation is provided

 My Understanding of the Problem: